 Mersing To Tioman Ferry

 The ferry Mersing to Tioman leaves from the Mersing Jetty.
-You will need to pay a visit to the opposite Mersing Harbour Centre first.
+You will need to pay a visit to the Mersing Harbour Centre first.
+This is just opposite the jetty.
+You can’t miss it.

-From here, you can buy or collect tickets and you also need to pay a Marine Park entrance fee (currently RM30 adults/RM15 kids – cheaper for Malaysians).
-While I read there is also a Johor National Park fee at RM20 for adults and RM10 for kids (cheaper for Malaysians), I never came across this in reality.
+From the Mersing Harbour Centre, you can buy or collect tickets and you also need to pay a Marine Park entrance fee (currently RM30 adults/RM15 kids – cheaper for Malaysians).
+While I read there is also a Tioman Island fee at RM20 for adults and RM10 for kids (cheaper for Malaysians), I never came across this in reality.

 Even if you pre-bought your ferry ticket, you will need to pay the Marine Park entrance fee.